- THE BASICS:

 - Both timers and extension cords support different amp capacities, so pair with Christmas lights of equal amperage.

-LOOKING FOR ROPE LIGHTNG DISCOUNTS?
-Use Code: paradise100 for free shipping on orders over $100.
+LOOKING FOR ROPE LIGHTING DISCOUNTS?
+Use Code: summer100 for free shipping on orders over $100.
 Ordering less than $100?
-Sign up by clicking this link: http://www.christmaslightsetc.com/
+Sign up by clicking this link: http://www.christmaslightsetc.com/Using a Generator

 Hint: You can power almost any amount of lights and decorations, depending on the size of the generator.